Overview - 2019/2020

 No doubt, we're in the golden age of internet and web development.
 From the furthest reaches of the globe, to our personal smartphones, the world is connected in ways once unimaginable.
 If you're passionate about the opportunities available to tech-savvy people, the Internet Applications and Web Development program will open doors to the online world of limitless career potential.

-You'll be focused on the construction of various types of web applications using leading web environments, tools, servers, databases and languages.
-As well, you'll learn the fundamentals of both traditional web deployment platforms as well as new emerging mobile platforms.
-Along the way, you'll develop an understanding of basic hardware, networking and operating systems as well as the installation and configuration of web and email servers in Windows and Linux.
-You'll also learn about leading-edge technologies such as social networking systems and semantic web applications.
+In our web development course, you'll be focused on the construction of various types of web applications using leading web environments, tools, servers, databases and languages.
+You'll also learn the fundamentals of both traditional web deployment platforms as well as new emerging mobile platforms along the way.
+Our web development program will help you develop an understanding of basic hardware, networking and operating systems as well as the installation and configuration of web and email servers in Windows and Linux.
+Additionally, you'll learn about leading-edge technologies such as social networking systems and semantic web applications.

 Michael Feeney Jr.